Can you tell us about WeSwap – who can use it and how is it different from other currency exchanges?

-How do you see the industry evolving, and how will your product adapt to meet these changes?
+How do you see the industry evolving?

 Simon: In the travel industry, people are always looking to get the best deal to maximise their spending power on holiday.
 To keep up with this demand, businesses, particularly new start-ups, are looking to concepts such as the ever-growing peer-to-peer market in a bid to deliver the most competitive rates to customers.
 These days, time is just as important as value, and so new products must offer a solution to both to appeal to a mass market.
 WeSwap embodies a similar peer-to-peer model, which is a direct response to those customers looking for a fast, accessible and simple travel money solution.

 What advice can you give to budding entrepreneurs?